toraritte/nix-tome/draft.md

     Since components often have a huge amount of variability, we sometimes want to expose that variability to certain users.
 For instance, Linux distributors or system administrators typically want to make specific feature selections.
 A deployment system should support this.

-## TODO: comparing other tools
+## 1.2 Motivation

+The main purpose of Nix is to support safe and efficient deployment, and to address problems of existing deployment systems, such as:

+  + Dependency specifications are not validated, leading to incomplete deployment (i.e., missing dependencies cause the software component fail to run).

+  + Dependency specifications are inexact (e.g., nominal).

+  + It is not possible to deploy multiple versions or variants of a component side-by-side.

+  + Components can interfere with each other.

+  + It is not possible to roll back to previous configurations.

+  + Upgrade actions are not atomic.

+  + Applications must be monolithic, i.e., they must statically contain all their dependencies.

+  + Deployment actions can only be performed by administrators, not by unprivileged users.

+  + There is no link between binaries and the sources and build processes that built them.

+  + The system supports either source deployment or binary deployment, but not both; or it supports both but in a non-unified way.

+  + It is difficult to adapt components.

+  + Component composition is manual.

+  + The component framework is narrowly restricted to components written in a specific programming language or framework.

+  + The system depends on non-portable techniques.

+> Admonishment (NOTE): See appendix (number and link here) for a comparison of other approaches to deployment.
-> Roll section 1.2 and 7.6 into one.
+> TODO: Roll section 1.2 and 7.6 into one.
 How outdated is it?
 Maybe making it an appendix would be better.

-## 1.3 Motivation

-> TODO: This is just a re-listing of the ailments of the currents systems.
-Try to integrate it with 1.1.

-From the previous discussion of existing deployment systems it should be clear that they lack important features to support safe and efficient deployment.
-In particular, they have some or all of the following problems:
-• Dependency specifications are not validated, leading to incomplete deployment.
-• Dependency specifications are inexact (e.g., nominal).
-• It is not possible to deploy multiple versions or variants of a component side-by-side.
-• Components can interfere with each other.
+The Nix approach is to store software components in isolation from each other in a central component store, under path names that contain cryptographic hashes of all inputs involved in building the component, such as `/nix/store/rwmfbhb2znwp...-firefox-1.0.4`.

+  + The cryptographic hashing scheme used by the Nix component store prevents undeclared dependencies, giving us **complete deployment**.
+Furthermore it provides support for side-by-side existence of component versions and variants.

+  + **Isolation between components** prevents interference.

+  + **Users can install software independently from each other**, without requiring mutual trust relations.
+Components that are common between users are shared, i.e., stored only once.

+  + **Atomic upgrades**; there is no time window in which the system is in an inconsistent state.

-• It is not possible to roll back to previous configurations.
+  + Nix supports **O(1)-time rollbacks** to previous configurations.

-• Upgrade actions are not atomic.
-• Applications must be monolithic, i.e., they must statically contain all their depen- dencies.
-• Deployment actions can only be performed by administrators, not by unprivileged users.
-• There is no link between binaries and the sources and build processes that built them.
-• The system supports either source deployment or binary deployment, but not both;
-or it supports both but in a non-unified way.
-• It is difficult to adapt components.
-• Component composition is manual.
-• The component framework is narrowly restricted to components written in a specific programming language or framework.
-• The system depends on non-portable techniques.
-The objective of the research described in this thesis is to develop a deployment system
+  + Nix supports **automatic garbage collection** of unused components.

+  + The Nix component language describes not just how to build individual components, but also **compositions**.
+The language is a lazy, purely functional language.
+This is a good basis for a component composition language, as it allows dependencies and variability to be expressed in an elegant and flexible way.

+  + Nix has a **transparent source/binary deployment model** that marries the best parts of source deployment models such as the FreeBSD Ports Collection, and binary deployment models such as RPM.
+In essence, binary deployment is an automatic optimisation of source deployment.

+  + Nix is **policy-free**; it provides mechanisms to implement various deployment policies, but does not enforce a specific one.
+Examples of policies are channels (TODO: link to channels), and pure source deployments.

+> Admonishment (NOTE):
+> One-click installations are also possible (see [TODO: phd bib ref to thesis], page 43), and were in fact implemented in the past, but have been removed since.
+See [NixOS/nix issue #1783](https://github.com/NixOS/nix/issues/1783).

+  + The purely functional model supports **efficient component upgrades** despite the fact that a change to a fundamental component can propagate massively through the dependency graph.

+  + Nix supports **distributed multi-platform builds** in a transparent manner, i.e., a remote build is indistinguishable from a local build from the perspective of the user.

+  + Nix provides a good basis for the implementation of a build farm, which supports continuous integration, portability testing, improved manageability, and release management (i.e., it builds concrete installable components that can be deployed directly through Nix)

+  + The use of Nix for software deployment extends naturally to the field of **service deployment**.
+Services are running processes that provide some useful facility to users, such as web servers.
+They consist of software components, static configuration and data, and mutable state.
+The first two aspects can be managed using Nix, and its advantages—such as rollbacks and side-by-side deployment—apply here as well.
+> TODO: microservices

+  + Though Nix is typically used to build *large-grained components* (i.e., traditional packages), it can also be used to **build** *small-grained components* such as **individual source files**.
+When used in this way it is a superior alternative to build managers such as Make [56], ensuring complete dependency specifications and enabling more sharing between builds.